timwhitlock/twitter-whitewaller/README.md

     $ npm install
     $ node tw.js init

-Your OAuth crendentials are saved to a file at `app/tw-conf.json`.
+Your OAuth credentials are saved to a file at `app/tw-conf.json`.
 You may want to remove this between uses for security reasons.

 ## Usage